banats213/E25_41934_Structural/A4/README.md

 <<<<<<< Updated upstream
-# A3 Submission – Tool
+# A4 Submission – Teach

 ## 01 The tool - python script